-It can be argued that there are more participants in Schmidt's experiment than the nominal subject.
+It can be argued that there are more participants in Schmidt's experiment than the person regarded as the subject.
+Indeed, though this is usually ignored in experimental design, several others may be wishing for a non-random outcome.
 The experimenter uses a true random event source to generate a set of seed numbers, hoping, one may presume, they will turn out to be interesting.
 The second observer generates a true random sequence of target assignments, probably with a similar state of mind.
-Finally, the subject spends on the order of a minute per trial, attempting to influence the outcome of the experiment.
+Finally, the subject spends on the order of 1 minute per trial, attempting to influence the outcome of the experiment.
 The upper part of Table 10 shows Schmidt's yields calculated as if there were one, two, or three participants contributing to the anomalous result, using a time per trial in the middle of the range indicated in the published report.
 All of these are indeed larger than Y(h) for the standard PEAR REG database, but quite similar to those for some of the smaller subsets and for selected operators.